lcapossio/fresca/README.md

 ### Resource usage

-**'fresca.ino'** uses on an Arduino Mega 2560 :
+**'fresca.ino'** uses on an Arduino Mega 2560 for 8 DS18B20 sensors:
-> Sketch uses 12000 bytes (4%) of program storage space.
-Maximum is 253952 bytes.
-> Global variables use 1122 bytes (13%) of dynamic memory, leaving 7070 bytes for local variables.
-Maximum is 8192 bytes.
+> Program memory: 15536 bytes (5.9% Full)
+> Data Memory: 1162 bytes (14.2% Full)

 Free memory in runtime is around 6900 bytes

 ### Libraries

 This project uses three libraries which can be found in the *'lib'* directory.
 These libraries have been modified slightly and are property of their respective owners
-The libraries used are:
+The third-party libraries used are:
 * DFR_Key (for analog keypad)
 * OneWire (for DS1820)
 * TM1637-1.1.0_7seg (for 7-segment display controller)
+* DHT from Adafruit industries (for DHT22)

-Grab them and install them in your Arduino IDE
+Grab them and install them in your Arduino IDE (you don't need to do this if you are building from platformio or Arduino-Makefile)

 ## Further improvements planned
 ***

 * Support for other keypads
-* Add web server to monitor temperature using a wifi shield (ESP8266 based)
+* Add web server and data logging with a Raspberry Pi (via SPI)

 ## Why only one sensor per wire ?